visualDust/visualDust/README.md

 ```

 * An rubbish undergraduate.
-* Akasaki and his [friends](https://github.com/PaperFormulaIV) are currently focusing on Deep learning technique for Computer Vision from the morning🌇 to the next morning🌆.
+* Currently focusing on Deep learning technique for Computer Vision
+* My [friends](https://github.com/PaperFormulaIV) working with me from the morning🌇 to the next morning🌆.
+* Using Java Python C++, Learning ASP.NET and Computer Graphics.
 * We all have a bright future.

 <image src='https://github-profile-trophy.vercel.app/?username=visualdust&no-frame=true&no-bg=false&theme=onedark'></image>